tomayac/local-reverse-geocoder/README.md

 ### Post-install script

-There's also the option of downloading the Geonames files via a post-install script.
+There's also the option of downloading the GeoNames files via a post-install script.
 The script is invoked automatically after installation, but won't download any files without getting at least one of the init options in an env variable.
 The options should be specified with a `GEOCODER_POSTINSTALL_` prefix.

 #### Example of downloading the files via the post-install script